The Boston Public Health Commission operates Transitions, a 40 bed, evidence-based, short-term treatment program for adults.

 The goal of Transitions to offer a safe and therapeutic environment that support clients in their recovery.
 Transitions focuses on relapse prevention, behavior modification, interpersonal skill development, and re-socialization skills.

-Facilitated client discussion groups meet daily to explore life issues related to substance abuse.
-Psychoeducational sessions provide clients information about physiological, psychological, and sociological consequences of substance abuse.
+Facilitated client discussion groups meet daily to explore life issues related to substance use.
+Psychoeducational sessions provide clients information about physiological, psychological, and sociological consequences of substance use.
 One-to-one, goal-oriented sessions help clients to choose a suitable placement for continuation of treatment.

 - Case management and individual service plans